maximino/UserManagement/README.md

 - If you haven't already, open up the ``Application`` class in the ``controllers`` package.
 Inspect the ``index`` method closely and you see it returns a Play-ified HTML file, ``views.index.scala.html``.
 In this instance, ``views`` is the package name the file is ``index.scala.html``.
 - Views can take arguments of any type.
 In our case, this view takes a ``String`` which will be rendered in the web page.
 Open ``index.scala.html``.
 The first line, ``@(message: String)``, is preceded by the ``@`` character.
 This character indicates the beginning of a Scala statement and because there'll be plenty of Scala statements in our ``scala.html`` files, you'll be seeing much more of it later on.

-And that's pretty much it for a basic understanding of the basic flow of the application.
+And that's pretty much it for a basic understanding of the flow of the application.
 From here, it's a case of adding small units of reasonable complexity; the process of creating a new node for example.

 Before that, try to follow the code for a GET request to ``localhost:9000/admin/users/``.
 Refer back to the steps above if you need to.

 #Slow Burn
-You've grasped a basic understanding of the application.
+You've now got a feel for the application.
 This section builds upon certain concepts we've used, but haven't directly discussed.
 At certain points I'll refer you to official documentation to help you truly appreciate what is going on.

 ##Play
 ###Actions, Controllers & Results
 In the previous section, the GET request was handled by a [``play.api.mvc.Action``](http://www.playframework.org/documentation/api/2.0.1/scala/index.html#play.api.mvc.Action).
-As defined by the API: 'An action is essentially a ``(play.api.mvc.Request => play.api.mvc.Result)`` function that handles a request and generates a result to be sent to the client'.
-If you're using this guide, it's very likely you are familiar with HTTP and have come across Request and Response messages.
+As defined by the API:
+>An action is essentially a ``(play.api.mvc.Request => play.api.mvc.Result)`` function that handles a request and generates a result to be sent to the client.

+If you're using this guide, it's very likely you are familiar with the HTTP request/response protocol.
 It is precisely these concepts we are once more dealing with here, the main difference being that ``play.api.mvc.Result`` isn't exactly the same as a HTTP Response, however it does represent it.
 Check out the [Actions, Controllers and Results](http://www.playframework.org/documentation/2.0.1/ScalaActions) section of the official Play documentation for more detail.

 ###Routing
 We have lightly covered how the ``routes`` file manages HTTP routing.
 Read the [HTTP routing](http://www.playframework.org/documentation/2.0.1/ScalaRouting) page of the official documentation to discover some advanced routing techniques.
 You'll also be introduced to a concept called 'reverse routing', which simply allows you to generate a URL from within a Scala call.